Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 83: May 24, 2020

+**Today's Progress**: Docker, more specifically dockerfiles ...
+Learnt that _cat_ means concatinate in Linux/Unix and that the general syntax is `cat [OPTION] [FILE]`.
+I also used vim to edit a Dockerfile and to insert new stuff into a file using vim to press shift + i.
+To save and exit you type `:wq` which stands for write and quit/exit.

+**Thoughts**: I always trick myself into believing that a 2 hour tutorial is going to take two hours to complete.
+Although, I tend to take detailed notes and I want to be able to explain how things work here and to myself and others.
+That simply takes time.
+I'm in no hutty either.

+**Experimented with**: Docker files .. [add more here]

 Cerating your own image, containerizing an application, what are we creating an image for?
 What order do we have to follow?
 Instructions ->

+A docker file is a text file written in a specific format that docker can understand, it's in an _instuction_ and _argument_ format.
+Everything to the left in the code below is an instruction, FROM, RUN, COPY & ENTRYPOINT.
+All docker files must start with a FROM instruction and every docker image must be based off of another image.
+RUN instructs docker to run a particular command on the base image.
+COPY in this case copies code from outside the container into it.
+Finally ENTRYPOINT allows you to configure a container that will run as an executable.

 ```docker
 FROM Ubuntu